RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | placeId     | String     | A Flickr Places ID.

 ## Flickr.getShapeHistoryByWoeId
-Return an historical list of all the shape data generated
+Return an historical list of all the shape data generated by woeId

 | Field       | Type       | Description
 |-------------|------------|----------